Minimum Wages in Concentrated Labor Markets: Effects of Labor Market Concentration

-where $Y$ refers either to average earnings or employment per firm $j$ in year $t$, $H\!H\!I$ is the corresponding Herfindahl-Hirschman Index, $\delta_{j}$ and $\zeta_{zt}$ are establishment and commuting-zone-by-year fixed effects, and $\varepsilon$ is an error term.
-Depending on the sector, I keep only those establishment-year observations before minimum wage regulations came into effect (see Table \ref{tab:B2} for the sector-specific timing of minimum wage implementations).\footnote{As a consequence, the sectors of main construction, electrical trade and roofing do not enter the specification as sectoral minimum wages were implemented ahead of 1999.} Thus, the period of analysis refers to the years 1999-2014.
-In a first specification, I condition on establishment fixed effects to capture unobserved time-invariant heterogeneity across employers.
-Thus, the identification of elasticity estimates $\hat{\theta}$ stems from variation within establishments over time.
-In a second regression, I add year fixed effects to account for time-specific events common to all establishments, e.g., the business cycle.
-I cluster standard errors at the labor-market level.
+where $Y$ refers to either average daily wages or employment of regular full-time workers of firm $j$ in year $t$, $H\!H\!I$ is the corresponding Herfindahl-Hirschman Index, $\delta_{j}$, $\zeta_{zt}$, and $\zeta_{it}$ are firm, commuting-zone-by-year, and industry-by-year fixed effects, and $\varepsilon$ is an error term.
+For these analyses, I keep only those observations that refer to years before minimum wage regulations came into effect in the respective sector.\footnote{As a consequence, the sectors of main construction, electrical trade and roofing do not enter the regressions as sectoral minimum wages were implemented already before 1999.} Thus, the period of analysis begins in 1999 and ends in 2014, which is the year before the last sectoral minimum wage was introduced.
+In a first specification, I condition only on firm fixed effects to capture unobserved time-invariant heterogeneity across employers.
+Thus, the identification of elasticity estimates $\hat{\theta}$ stems from variation within firms over time.
+In a second regression, I add year fixed effects to account for time-specific events common to all firms (e.g., the business cycle).
+I cluster standard errors at the labor market level.

-The main threat of identification are time-varying variables that correlate with HHI and have an impact on establishment-level earnings and/or employment.
+The main threat of identification are time-varying variables that correlate with labor market concentration and exert a direct impact on wages or employment.
 Specifically, labor demand or labor supply shocks may bias the estimation.
-For instance, a positive productivity shock will make incumbent firms increase earnings and employment along the labor supply curve while new entrants simultaneously lower the HHI, creating a downward bias.
-Therefore, in a third specification, I condition on year-by-commuting-zone fixed effects to absorb the local dimension of these threats.
+For instance, a positive productivity shock will make incumbent firms increase wages and employment along the labor supply curve while new entrants simultaneously lower the HHI, creating a downward bias.
+A rigorous way to address these shocks would be to control for labor-market-by-year fixed effects but this would leave no variation in concentration which is exactly defined at this level.
+In a third specification, I separately condition on commuting-zone-by-year fixed effects and 2-digit-industry-by-year fixed effects to absorb the local dimension and the broader industrial dimension of these shocks.